 Obviously, I’m not the first to propose such an approach.
 We all swim through ongoing conversations and writings which provide intellectual context and shape our thinking.
 The ideas presented here have been gleaned from many authors and sources.
 This broad project has been engaged in various ways by thinkers such as John Shelby Spong, John Dominic Crossan, Karen Armstrong, Rodney Stark, Paul Tillich, Elisabeth Schussler Fiorenza, Rudolf Bultmann, Charles Taylor, Don Cupitt, Lloyd Geering, Arthur Broadhurst, Gordon Kaufman, John Caputo, Daniel Maguire, Stephen J. Patterson, N.T.
 Wright, and Marcus Borg, to mention but a few.

 In the following essays I seek to present my ideas clearly, simply, but above all, briefly.
 Conciseness is often at the cost of thoroughness.
-Obviously, any of the topics briefly discussed in these essays merit book length works, if not more.
-Above all, I hope to offer my insights in ways that are humble and inviting, while remaining open to dialog, challenge, and disagreement, welcoming a valid diversity of approaches.
+Obviously, many of the topics discussed in these essays merit book length works, if not more.
+In addition to brevity, I hope to offer my insights in ways that are humble and inviting, while remaining open to dialog, challenge, and disagreement, welcoming a valid diversity of approaches.

 I welcome comments, questions, and criticism, my email is below.